burgil/supe-project-creator/README.md

 ### Roadmap

-We are actively working to enhance Supe Project Creator with new features and learning resources:
+I'm actively working to enhance Supe Project Creator with new features and learning resources:

 *   **Deno Support**: Add support for Deno as a JavaScript runtime environment.
 *   **AI Demo Projects**: Expand the project creator to support other types of AI demo projects, including machine learning and natural language processing examples.